 5

-Always ensure that users choose strong and unique passwords (12+ characters in length, non-dictionary, varying capitalization, mix of numbers, letters, symbols).
-Regular password changes are a recommended part of maintaining a secure Windows Server environment.
+Always make sure that you and any other users choose strong and unique passwords.
+This typically means 12+ characters in length, non-dictionary, varying capitalization, a mix of numbers, letters, and symbols, etc. Regular password changes are also a recommended part of maintaining a secure Windows Server.